Home » Parenting Tips » Collaboration

 Problem-Solve Together

 When challenges arise, involve your children in finding solutions.
 Ask “What do you think we should do?” and “How can we work together to fix this?”
-This builds their problem-solving skills and investment in solutions.
+This builds their problem-solving skills and their investment in the outcome.

 Create Family Rules Together